 People who inject drugs are the group most affected by HIV in Myanmar.
-This is largely due to drugs which are farmed, manufactured and distributed in the northern regions of the country.
+This is largely due to the endemic use of drugs, which are farmed, manufactured and distributed, in the northern regions of the country.

-The country's low financial investment in public health appears to be a major barrier to the success of HIV testing, prevention and treatment programmes.
+Although access to HIV treatment is expanding, the country's low financial investment in public health appears to be a major barrier to the success of HIV programmes.

 Explore this page to find out more about populations most affected by HIV in Mynamar, testing and counselling, prevention programmes, antiretroviral treatment availability, civil society's role, HIV and TB coinfection, barriers to the response, funding and the future of HIV in Myanmar.

-As such, Myanmar is now one of 35 countries which together account for 90% of new infections globally.
-Myanmar had 11,000 new infections reported (approximately 30 infections per day) in 2017.
-Although this number of new infections remains steady compared to the two years before, observations show that the annual rate of infections is no longer declining at the same rate it did between 2000 and 2010.7
+In 2018, Myanmar reported 11,000 new infections (approximately 30 infections per day).6 Although this number remains steady compared to the two years before, observations show the annual rate of infections is no longer declining at the same rate it did between 2000 and 2010.7

 People who inject drugs (PWID)

-Analysis suggests that infection occurs at an early age among those who inject drugs, with 16.8% of those under the age of 25 already testing positive.
-These findings have bolstered the argument that the risk associated with injecting drug use and HIV vulnerability should make the case for developing more youth-targeted programmes.11
+Analysis suggests that HIV infection occurs at an early age among people who inject drugs in Myanmar, with 17% of injecting drug users under the age of 25 testing positive.
+These findings have bolstered the case for developing more youth-targeted programmes.13

-Distribution of drugs from this region also has contributed to new HIV infections developing in more remote areas of the country, providing additional challenges to expanding the coverage of harm reduction and HIV services.13
+Although urban areas in Myanmar report the highest HIV prevalence rates in the country, prevalence is also high in the more rural northern and north-eastern areas where injectable opium is produced and its use is endemic.14 Distribution of drugs from this region has also contributed to new HIV infections developing in more remote areas of the country, providing additional challenges to expanding the coverage of harm reduction and HIV services.15